dongliu/traveler/views/docs/template/lifecycle.md

 </figcaption>
 </figure>

 There are two groups of templates: draft and released.
-A traveler can be created from only a released template.
-The traveler application support the review and approval process of templates.
+Only a released template can be used to create a traveler.
+The traveler application supports the review and approval process of templates.

-A template is editable after created.
+A template is a draft and editable when created.
 When a draft template is not needed any more, the owner can archive it.
-The owner can clone an archived template to generate a new draft template if some work needs to pick up later.
+The owner can clone an archived template to generate a new draft template if some work needs to be picked up later.

-When a draft template is ready for review, its owner can request one or more reviewers to check of the template is good to release.
+When a draft template is ready for review, its owner can request one or more reviewers to check if the template is good to release.
 A reviewer can either approve or request for change.
-When changes are requested, the form becomes editable and the review process ends.
-All the reviewers must approve before a templated can be released.
+When any reviewer requests a change, the review process ends and the form becomes editable.
+All the reviewers must approve before a template can be released.

-When a user release a template after a successful review process, a new released template is created.
-The user can choose to archive previously released templates from the same draft template maybe different versions.
+When a user releases a template after a successful review process, a new released template is created.
+The user can choose to archive previously released templates from the same draft template of different versions.
 If the draft template is a normal template, the user can choose to attach a released discrepancy template with it.

-A released template can be archived so that no new travelers can be created from it any more.
+A released template can be archived.
+Travelers can be created from an archived released template.
 This happens when the process is obsoleted or a new process is available.